 Licensing Digital Content is now available in its third edition.
 This book is a practical guide for librarians and others who license digital content such as databases, periodicals and journals.

-We are proud to announce that Copyrightlaws.com CEO Lesley Ellen Harris is the author of Licensing Digital Content: A Practical Guide for Librarians, and that this is Lesley’s 10th book.
-Click to purchase this book.
+We are proud to announce that Copyrightlaws.com CEO Lesley Ellen Harris is the author of Licensing Digital Content: A Practical Guide for Librarians.
+Its third edition is Lesley’s 10th book.
+You can purchase the book here.

 Covering the basics of digital licensing for librarians, the new third edition, published by ALA Editions, provides a freshened look at all the key issues as well as updated sample agreement clauses.
 Giving library professionals and students the understanding and the tools needed to negotiate and organize license agreements, Harris uses a plain-language approach that demystifies the process.
 Her guide:

-- provides sources of additional information on the global aspects of licensing, and
+- Provides sources of additional information on the global aspects of licensing

 Table of Contents for Licensing Digital Content